Unseeable8710/7.css/README.md

 ## 📦 Usage

-Make sure to put the 7.css file in the working directory of your site.
+Make sure to put the 7.css and 7.js files in the working directory of your site.

 ```html
 <!DOCTYPE html>